Peterntuph/peterntuph.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hi!
-I'm a second-year Ph.D. student in Bioinformatics and Systems Biology at UC San Diego.
-Born and raised in Taipei, Taiwan, Kuan-Hung earned a B.S. in Public Health from National Taiwan University and an M.S. in Biostatistics from UCLA.

-I'm a quantitative researcher in biomedical science who is passionate about leveraging the power of statistics to improve population health.
-With 4+ years of hands-on research experience collaborating with experts in Biotech, National labs, Universities, and Hospitals, my career goal is to turn data into actionable insights to transform Cancer Care & revolutionize Public Health.

-Previously at UCLA, I worked on mediation analysis for a three-arm randomized controlled trial & a PGS-based risk stratification model in a survival analysis setting at UCLA.
-Previously, I worked as a Biostatistician Intern in Foundation Medicine, Inc. where I verified the Assay Performance for FoundationOne® Liquid CDx (F1LCDx) and designed a new study criteria for Diagnostic Assay Precision.
+Kuan-Hung (Peter) Yeh is a third-year Ph.D. student in Biomedical Informatics at the University of California, San Diego.
+With over five years of experience in biostatistics and real-world data science, his research focuses on statistical modeling, causal inference, and survival analysis using claims and EHR datasets.

+He has collaborated with clinical teams, biotech companies, and academic institutions to generate real-world evidence that informs clinical decision-making and improves treatment strategies.
+His work has contributed to projects in gastroenterology, cardiology, oncology, and precision medicine, with publications in Clinical Gastroenterology and Hepatology, Hypertension and Annals of Surgical Oncology, etc.

+Previously, Yeh earned an M.S. in Biostatistics from UCLA and a B.S. in Public Health from National Taiwan University.
+His professional experience includes developing diagnostic assay precision criteria as a Biostatistician Intern at Foundation Medicine, designing survival data pipelines for polygenic risk stratification at UCLA, and building the first Asian colon cancer prognostic model at NTU.

+His career goal is to advance cancer care and public health by translating complex biomedical data into actionable insights through innovative statistical methods and real-world evidence.

 Here is my [Blog](https://peterntuph.github.io/home/) and [Curriculum Vitae](https://peterntuph.github.io/home/CV.pdf).
 Thanks for reading and taking the time to comment :)